 - a lightweight vest and rain jacket – both made from technical, high-performance fabrics.

-For my merino layers, I have tried many different brands over the years: Icebreaker, Kathmandu, Macpac, Mons Royale – you name it.
-The best one so far however, has been Unbound Merino (especially when it comes to quality, sustainability and customer service).
+For my merino layers, I have tried many different brands: Icebreaker, Kathmandu, Macpac, Mons Royale – you name it.
+However, the best one so far has been Unbound Merino (especially regarding quality, sustainability and customer service).

-Isn’t wool too hot in Summer? you may ask.
-In our first year on the road, I used technical quick-dry t-shirts made by Nike and Under Armour.
-These t-shirts started to smell after a while, despite regular washing.
-Merino wool is naturally odour resistant, and I sweat in them less than in those synthetic t-shirts.
-I can wear the same merino t-shirt three days in a row, and they don’t stink (no matter how hot it is).
+Isn’t wool too hot in Summer?
+You may ask.
+In our first year on the road, I used technical quick-dry t-shirts by Nike and Under Armour.
+These T-shirts started to smell after a while, despite regular washing.
+Merino wool is naturally odour-resistant, and I sweat in them less than in those synthetic t-shirts.
+I can wear the same Merino t-shirt three days in a row, and they don’t stink (no matter how hot).
 Merino wool fabric comes in different weights, and a 150-200g/sqm t-shirt is perfect for any season.

 Our rain jackets were probably the second most researched items (after our travel packs and before our hiking shoes).
 Given this was to be my only jacket, it had to be waterproof yet breathable, ultra-lightweight, durable, long enough to cover (most of) my butt and not look like a potato sack.

-- At only 218g, my Marmot Nano AS Jacket has been my lightest jacket to date.
+- At only 218g, my Marmot Nano AS Jacket has been my lightest jacket.
 It lasted three years.
 I maintained its water-repellent qualities by treating it with waterproofing spray.
 But at some point, the zipper broke.

 - While a bit heavier at 349g, the Marmot Eclipse Jacket was the perfect replacement: Rather than being treated with nasty chemicals to create a water-repellent layer (that needs to be reapplied regularly), the use of EvoDry technology meant the fibre itself was water-proof.
-Made 100% from recycled nylon further reduced the environmental impact of its manufacturing process.
-Unfortunately, after 5 years of wear, the inner and outer membranes separated where my backpack shoulder straps compressed the fabric (and the inner membrane started to disintegrate).
+Made 100% from recycled nylon, it further reduced the environmental impact of its manufacturing process.
+Unfortunately, after 5 years of wear, the inner and outer membranes separated, and my backpack shoulder straps compressed the fabric (and the inner membrane started to disintegrate).

-With the newer Marmot jackets not offering the waterproofness and breathability I was after (at a similar price point to my previous jackets), I had a look around for other brands, and have now replaced my Marmot jacket with the Patagonia Torrentshell 3L, a three layer shell which still only weighs 352g.
+With the newer Marmot jackets not offering the waterproofness and breathability I was after (at a similar price point to my previous jackets), I looked around for other brands and have now replaced my Marmot jacket with the Patagonia Torrentshell 3L, a three-layer shell that still only weighs 352g.
 Its shape is a bit more baggy than the Marmot Eclipse, but that’s a price I’m happy to pay for waterproofness and breathability.

 Pants / Dresses

 Likewise, PrAna shorts used to be my favourite companions for warmer days and sports activities (including yoga).
-But when it came to replacing my shorts in 2024, I purchased the Alpkit Wind River hybrid shorts (designed to be used on hikes and as swim shorts), which are not only exceptionally quick to dry but also from a brand which is more sustainable than PrAna.
+But when it came to replacing my shorts in 2024, I purchased the Alpkit Wind River hybrid shorts (designed to be used on hikes and as swim shorts).
+These shorts are not only exceptionally quick to dry but also from a more sustainable brand than PrAna.

-After many years without (I would just roll up my long pants), I now also wear capris – the Women’s Guide Pro by Eddie Bauer.
-Not the most sustainable brand, but unfortunately, I didn’t find a better one that fit me.
+After many years without (I would just roll up my long pants), I now also wear caprisโthe Women’s Guide Pro by Eddie Bauer.
+It’s not the most sustainable brand, but unfortunately, I didn’t find a better one that fit me.
 Why did I add them?
-My long pants are made from thicker, warmer materials, and for hikes in hot and humid conditions, like Mt Rinjani or Socotra, I would just get too hot in them.
+My long pants are made from thicker, warmer materials, and for hikes in hot and humid conditions, like Mt Rinjani or Socotra, I would get too hot in them.

 Head, Neck and Hand Protection

 When it’s sunny, you’ll see me with my (Minimalist Journeys branded) baseball cap, made of 50/50 Bamboo and Recycled PET.
-I also wear the cap when it rains, as the rim prevents rain from splashing at my glasses.
-When it’s freezing, I swap my cap for my trusty beanie, and add my buff and gloves.
-Easy as.
+I also wear the cap when it rains, as the rim prevents rain from splashing my glasses.ย I swap my cap for my trustyย beanie when it’s freezingย and add myย buffย andย gloves.
+It’s as easy as that.

 I also travel with a lightweight sarong.
 Why do I list it here?
-Because I mostly use it as a shawl around my shoulders (an easy way to add a touch of colour to my black dress on more formal occasions) and as a scarf on extra-cold days.
-On occasion as a sarong too, but less often.
+I mostly use it as a shawl around my shoulders (an easy way to add a touch of colour to my black dress on more formal occasions) and as a scarf on extra-cold days.
+I also use it on occasion as a sarong, but less often.

 Shoes